 Thai Coffee & Thai Tea

 Thai Coffee and Thai Tea are popular accompaniments to the hot spicy dishes or simply a delicious treat on a hot day.
-Unlike the coffee or tea you will find in North America, the traditional recipes in Thailand calls for the addition of sugar and condensed milk.
+Unlike the coffee or tea, you will find in North America, the traditional recipes in Thailand call for the addition of sugar and condensed milk.

 One of the most common drinks in Thailand is the beer.
 You will find Singha, Chang or Leo (by order of preference).
 All are Pale Lagers, which Claire did not find very flavorful.
 The Leo is known as the cheap beer, and there is nothing exciting about it.

 They are usually served in 500ml bottles.
 A bottle or can of beer will cost you between 50 and 80 Baht ($1.40 to $2.30 USD).
 You will find it easy to get tempted by the beers.
 To cool off from the Bangkok heat and spicy food.

 If you love to have wine with your dinner, then Thailand is not the place!

 Generally speaking the wine in Thailand is expensive and you can expect to pay double the prices you would pay in North America as the wine is imported.